Environmental Sustainability Initiatives

 As farmers we are committed to looking after the land so that it can remain productive and look after us for years to come.
 We are proud of our dedication as a business to reduce our impact on the environment and our carbon footprint wherever possible.

-It will ensure the reduction of the Margan carbon footprint (the amount of carbon dioxide emitted into the atmosphere by our business) and strive towards carbon neutrality.
+This will ensure the reduction of the Margan carbon footprint (the amount of carbon dioxide emitted into the atmosphere by our business) and strive towards carbon neutrality.

 We have enrolled in the following:

 - Freshcare – a collaboration between WFA and Freshcare (not for profit on farm assurance provider) established and maintained to service the Australian fresh produce industry.
 Certification to the following codes of practice: Freshcare Environmental: Viticulture/ Winery and conformity to International Standard ISO 14001 for Environmental Management.
-Enrolled.
+Certified

 - e-par Wine Environmental Management System Initiative.
 Hunter Valley Wine Industry Association.
 Enrolled.

 - Green Table Australia (Restaurant & Caterers Association).
 Accreditation due August 2011.
 An education and certification program that supports and recognises the sustainability initiatives of Australian restaurants, cafes and catering businesses.
+Certified

 - Energy Efficiency for Small Business (Department of Environment and Climate Change NSW).
 Audit carried out and we are in the process of implementing energy efficient changes.
+Completed

 In addition we have introduced several unique initiatives: